NSLS-II/docs/source/deployment/updating-metapackages.rst

 Publishing a New Environment File
 =================================

-An environment is similar to a metapacakge, but more strictly specified.
-It contains the recursive set of every dependency, along with the exact version and build and which channel the package was obtained from.
-This is what we use to deploy at beamlines.

-Log into any server inside the Controls network that has conda installed (e.g. xf23id1-srv1).
+Log in to any server on the Controls network that has conda installed (e.g xf23id1-srv1)